astrokings/akguide/docs/eng/1400artifact.md

 ## Unidentified Relic Research

-You can obtain the Unidentified Relics when you defeat space pirates, wanted pirates, pirate base or dimension rift.
+You can obtain the Unidentified Relics when you defeat wanted pirates, alien recon fleet, dimension rift or federation exploration.
 Unidentified Relics has five levels and can obtain level 1 artifacts and level 1 core artifacts at random through research.<br>

 You can obtain 1 general or core artifact from a certain level of relics.